Generated Ozark river bluff and shoal scene representing Missouri's Current River at Van Buren, not an exact location photo

 Big Spring area

-A National Park Service access context just south of town and a useful lower-middle corridor checkpoint.
+A National Park Service access context just south of town and a useful lower-middle area checkpoint.

 Lower Riverways access network